Vinoo-nadikatla/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 5. Feature Importance
 Identified top features with SHAP, including OrgId, IncidentId, DetectorId, and more.

-Used these features to improve computational efficiency and model accuracy.
+These features are used to improve computational efficiency and model accuracy.

 6. Final Evaluation
-Tested the final model on unseen data, achieving high Macro-F1 Score.
+Tested the final model on unseen data, achieving a high Macro-F1 Score.

 Delivered a balanced and generalizable model for real-world applications.